 Portballintrae Beach is a very popular attraction nearby.

 Point of interest:World Heritage Site, Benbane Head, Dunseverick Castle

 Terrain:Grassy cliff edge paths, stiles

-Route:From the Giant’s Causeway car park proceed past the toilets through the vechicle tunnel, turn left and climb the steps to the cliff top path.
+Route:From the Giant’s Causeway car park proceed to the cliff top path, immediately adjacent to the back of the National Trust shop.
+Here a number of signs will explain various safety information & walking distances.
 Take great care along the cliff path especially on windy days.